revng/revng/share/doc/revng/references/ptml.md

 An action is defined by the following attributes:

 * `data-action-context-location`: indicates that the contained snippet has the specified context and allows the PTML viewer to activate the supported actions.
 Nested element can specify different context locations; in this case the viewer should pick the innermost one.
-* `data-allowed-actions`: the set of actions that make sense for the _current_ object.
+* `data-allowed-actions`: the set of actions that make sense for the *current* object, which is required to be a subset of the *supported actions* for that location.
+If `data-allowed-actions` are not specified, implicitly all *supported actions* are allowed.